-Pat’s trip takes him up through San Antonio, Fort Worth, Dallas, Hot Spring, Little Rock, Conway, Fort Smith, Fayetteville, Muskogee, Tulsa, and Oklahoma City.
+Pat’s trip takes him up through San Antonio, Fort Worth, Dallas, Hot Springs, Little Rock, Conway, Fort Smith, Fayetteville, Muskogee, Tulsa, and Oklahoma City.
 He spends a few hours looking at the campus of each of the institutions he’s interested in going to, and talking with people there.
 He does a lot of his driving in the early evening to have the days for the campus visits.
-Pat can’t put his finger on what it is he doesn’t like, but there’s something about the first three campuses, and many of the others he visits, he doesn’t like.
+Pat can’t put his finger on what it is he doesn’t like, but there’s something he doesn’t like about the first three campuses, and many of the others, he visits.
 He now understands why Sarge told him to visit them.
 At the end of his visits his list is down to three colleges.

 Getting Organised for College